Healthdirect Free Australian health advice you can count on.

 What is mental health?

-The term ‘mental health’ refers to your state of mind.
-Good mental health allows you to feel confident in dealing with life’s challenges.
+The term 'mental health' refers to your sense of wellbeing.
+Good mental health allows you to cope with life's challenges.
 Poor mental health can make it difficult to cope with day-to-day life.

 Why is good mental health important?